Sanu2707/Sanu2707/README.md

 ## 🚀 About Me

-I am currently pursuing a B.Tech in Artificial Intelligence and Data Science, with a strong foundation in Data Structures and Algorithms.
-I enjoy solving problems on LeetCode regularly, which helps me strengthen my logical thinking and coding skills.
-My interests lie in Machine Learning, Natural Language Processing, and Generative AI, and I am actively working on building real-world projects step by step.
-I am always eager to learn new technologies and collaborate on meaningful projects.
+🎓 Pursuing B.Tech in AI & Data Science

+🧠 Strong in Data Structures & Algorithms

+💻 Solving problems on LeetCode regularly

+🤖 Interested in Machine Learning, NLP & Generative AI

+🚀 Building real-world projects step by step

+🤝 Open to collaborations and learning opportunities

 ---